chrisnoonan98675/site/xl-deploy/concept/understanding-tasks-in-xl-deploy.markdown

 When a task is scheduled, the task is created and the status is set to *scheduled*.
 It will automatically start executing when the scheduled time has passed.
 If there is no executor available, the task will be _queued_.

+For more information, refer to [Schedule or reschedule a task](/xl-deploy/how-to/schedule-reschedule-task.html) and [Schedule a deployment](/xl-deploy/how-to/schedule-a-deployment.html).

 ### Scheduled time zone

 XL Deploy stores the scheduled date and time using the Coordinated Universal Time (UTC) timezone; this means that, for example, log entries will show the UTC time.